Goblin-Egg-Studio/clack/README.md

 ### Automated Deployment

 This project uses GitHub Actions for automatic deployment to Linode.
-Do these three steps:
+Do these two steps:

 1) Setup Clack on Linode
 ```bash